olavmrk/python-macgen/README.md

 This script generates a random MAC address.
 The generated MAC address will have the "locally administered" bit set and the multicast bit cleared.

+A web version of the script is available at: https://olavmrk.github.io/html-macgen/

 Usage
 -----